nghihua/tutor-app/server/README.md

 	--> if user is not logged in, return a 401 error code with message "Unauthorized!"

-	--> if cannot find user_id in database, return false
+	--> if cannot find user_id in database, return a 404 error code with message "User not found"

 	--> otherwise, return an object with that user's data